Jala3400/Logo_to_ASCII/docs/how-it-works.md

 4. **Add padding**:

-On top of the padding from the previous step, if there is any, you can add more padding to the image.
+Add more padding to the image on top of the previous one, if there is any.

 5. **Saturate the image**:

-Increases the color saturation of each pixel.
+Increases the color saturation of each pixel if it is brighter than the midpoint brightness and decreases it if it isn't.

 6. **Draw borders**: